 This analysis highlights that the individual capital tax rate, $\tau = \tau(W)$ , plays a critical role for the dynamic of wealth inequality.
 For billionaires, whose income almost entirely derives from capital, this tax rate is equal to the amount of individual income tax plus individual capital tax (taxes on the stock of wealth), expressed as a fraction of wealth.
 For other individuals, whose income derives at least in part from labor, this tax rate includes only the fraction of individual income taxes that correspond to taxes on capital income (i.e., taxes on dividends, capital gains, rents, interest, etc.) plus individual capital taxes.
-In both cases these tax rates exclude business-level capital taxes (whether on the flow or on the stock), most importantly the corporate income tax.
+In both cases, these tax rates exclude business-level capital taxes (whether flows or stocks), most importantly the corporate income tax.